Gated InGaAs Detector Characterization with Sub-Picosecond Weak Coherent Pulses: Results and discussions

 \subsection{Afterpulse probability}

 The lifetime of a trapped carrier, also indicative of the decay in afterpulse probability, has been modeled mathematically by various research groups \cite{cova1991trapping,korzh2015afterpulsing,humer2015simple}.
-We observed a power-law model of the form \cite{ziarkash2018comparative}
+Using (\ref{final equation for afterpulse}), we measured the afterpulse probability for various hold-off times and, observed that it follows a power-law of the form \cite{ziarkash2018comparative, itzler2012power} (with $\Delta T \triangleq t$),

-where $\lambda$ is a effective decay constant, $A_0$ and $d$ represents initial afterpulse probability and offset due to background noise counts.
-We expect $A_0$ and $d$ to change with gate width, but $\lambda$ to be constant.
+where $\lambda$ is a effective decay constant, $A_0$ is the initial afterpulse probability and $d$ an offset due to background noise counts.

-Referring to (\ref{Decay equation}), our experimental data fits reasonably well with two parallel lines corresponding to gate width of 4 ns and 2 ns, as shown in Fig.~\ref{fig:afterpulse probability for various holdoff}.
-The linear fit is based on the singular-value decomposition, such that the sum of squares of the distances of the given points to the two lines, with the same slope but different intercepts $A_0$, is minimized \cite{gander1995some}.
-We obtained estimates of $A_0$ as 0.51 and 0.40 for gate widths of 4~ns and 2~ns, respectively, and $\lambda = 0.916$ from the fit.
-This gives us a half-life of the trapped carrier of $2.1\,\mu$s.